SwipeCellKit/SwipeCellKit/Guides/Advanced.md

     }
 ```

-Refer to the Mail app example to see a working example.
+Refer to the included Mail app sample to see a working example.